kavindyasinthasilva/json-to-table-view/projects/json-to-table/README.md

 - Display JSON data in a collapsible table format.
 - Automatically detects and displays the data type of JSON values.
-- Supports nested JSON objects and arrays.
+- Supports nested JSON objects and arrays (number,string,bool,array,object).

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.